tejasunku/high-horse-society/planning/product/milestones.md

 }

-It must be compilable and runnable as a docker image
+It must be compilable and runnable as a docker image.

+At the end of this step, we will have a service that:

+1. Rejects essays less than 1000 words in length
+2. Rejects essays not matching information density
+3. Rejects essays that are not logically valid
+4. Approves essays that don't fail any of the above three criteria
+5. Is able to manage more than one request at a time (concurrency)

 ## Version 0.1